 Cyndi Rhoades CEO of high-value recycler Worn Again says: “The Fibersort will enable suppliers of post-consumer textiles to meet the feedstock specification for our process more efficiently than today’s sorting methods.
 The first results of the Fibersort are looking very promising.
 We are very optimistic that this innovation will help to provide advanced sorting capabilities for the new generation of textile to textile recycling technologies like ours and help the industry on its way to circularity.”

 The Fibersort in Action

-On the 14th of March the Fibersort consortium extends an open invitation to the industry to come and see the Fibersort in action during a Demo Day.
-Performance information will be shared with the industry for the first time, because the consortium knows that opening their doors and welcoming feedback and insight from the market is the best way to create lasting industry transformation.
-During the Fibersort Demo Day the project partners will also host workshops designed to increase attendees’ understanding of the systemic issues around recycled textiles and collect valuable insights for the project.
+On the 14th of March the Fibersort consortium extended an open invitation to the industry to come and see the Fibersort in action during a Demo Day.
+Performance information was shared with the industry for the first time, because the consortium knows that opening their doors and welcoming feedback and insight from the market is the best way to create lasting industry transformation.
+During Fibersort Demo Day the project partners also hosted workshops designed to increase attendees’ understanding of the systemic issues around recycled textiles and collect valuable insights for the project.